 You can pursue careers such as:

 Future study options include the Postgraduate Certificate, Diploma or Master of Wine Business and Innovation.
-These EIT programmes are offered fully online or on-campus from July 2022.
+These EIT | Te Pūkenga programmes are offered either on-campus or by distance learning.

 There is one entry date per year:

-Entry with Credit
+Entry with credit

-Academic Learning Services is here to assist you on your journey towards the successful completion of your studies at EIT.
+Academic Learning Services is here to assist you on your journey towards the successful completion of your studies at EIT | Te Pūkenga.
 Our aim is for you to become confident, competent and independent learners.

 We have dedicated advisors who can assist with your learning.